wmvanvliet/mne-sandbox/README.md

 ## Code organization

-If you want to add a new technique or feature, please add it as a submodule.
-For example, to add functionality X, arrange it in such a way that a user can do:

-    import mne
-    from mne_sandbox import X

-to start using the functionality.
-The submodule may depend on the development version of MNE-Python and other submodules of MNE-sandbox.
+The directory structure of this repository mirrors the one of MNE-Python.
+When you add new functionality, place it in the location where you would expect it to end up in the MNE-Python repository.
+Your code may depend on the development version of MNE-Python and other submodules of MNE-sandbox.
 At least one example script should be placed in the `mne_sandbox/examples` folder.